 - specialists in national and local government administration in the field of European integration and cooperation with the EU institutions,

-- journalists who specialize in European integration.
+- journalists who specialize in sustainable development as we as in European integration.

 The thematic areas of selected objects: